Home Business and Labor The New York Coffee Cup, From Connecticut to Greek Diners to TV Stardom

 Trendy lofts

 And then the company discontinued the iconic New York coffee cup in 2012.
 It survived, though, in popular culture.
 Television producers put it in the hands of characters in NYPD Blue, Law and Order and Mad Men.
-The New York Historical Society included it in an exhibit called “A Brief History of New York: Selections from A History of New York in 101 Objects.”
-Art museums began selling ceramic mug versions of the cup, and its likeness was licensed for coin purses, cufflinks and watches.
+The New York Historical Society also included it in an exhibit called “A Brief History of New York: Selections from A History of New York in 101 Objects.”
+And art museums began selling ceramic mug versions of the cup.
+Its likeness was licensed for coin purses, cufflinks and watches.

 The cup’s new owner, the Dart Container Corp., came to understand the public’s affinity for Leslie Buck’s creation.